Guidance on Michigan’s stay-at-home orders

 Many mortgage holders may be eligible to reduce or pause mortgage payments if loans are guaranteed by Fannie Mae or Freddie Mac.
 This applies to about half of home loans in the U.S. Federal Housing Finance Agency Director Mark Calabria told NPR people should contact their individual lender to find out terms, and that they could explain their situations and provide documentation later in order to get relief more quickly.
 For example, Bank of America is allowing financially troubled home owners to pause mortgage payments.

 Q: We need help finding a plumber.
-We have been out of water since last week.

 The International Association of Plumbing and Mechanical Officials advises plumbers “working on a sanitary drainage system (should assume) that the virus is present” and advises plumbers to wear personal protective equipment, “including a full face shield that is worn over safety glasses, and gloves,” all of which are in short supply nationally, even for health care providers.
 Consider calling Michigan’s 211 help line.